 However, the US Constitution states that no person shall be held to answer for a capital, or otherwise infamous crime, unless on a presentment or indictment of a grand jury.
 This is there in the Fifth Amendment, putting this IRS requirement in questionable vicinity.
 May be that’s the reason ill-gotten income is slotted into the “other income” category.

 In 1927, the US Supreme Court, in Sullivan v.
 United States, 274 US 259 (1927) legal case, heard such a matter when a South Carolina liquor bootlegger was charged with tax evasion for not reporting his illegal earning.
 The bootlegger challenged his conviction arguing that to do so would be self-incrimination in violation of the Fifth Amendment guarantee.
-Justice Oliver Wendell Holmes rejected this argument that illegally-acquired income is exempt from income tax.
+Justice Oliver Wendell Holmes rejected this argument that illegally acquired income is exempt from income tax.

 Justice Holmes then addressed the question of self-incrimination saying, “….
 It would be an extreme if not an extravagant application of the Fifth Amendment to say that it authorized a man to refuse to state the amount of his income because it had been made in crime.”